Dog Dental Cleaning: The Ultimate Guide for Pet Parents

 • Dental chewable treats

-Always avoid giving your pup:
+Avoid giving your pup:

-• Anything that can splinter and leave sharp edges that can cut your dog’s gums, tongue, or be swallowed and create havoc in their gastrointestinal system
+• Anything that can splinter and leave sharp edges

-How to Spot the Signs of Dental Disease
+How to spot the signs of dental disease

 • Unusually smelly breath